HasanMdKamrul/mastering-ai-app/README.md

 - The interactive navbar consists of few routes including a login, logout icon which toggles based on user interactivity.
 Besides the profile photo with the link as an avatar appears when the user logged in.
 - In the profile page you can edit the profile information such as profile picture and the name.
 - In the first page of the UI, you'll find two buttons if you're not signuped or logged in.
-  -One of them is Buy courses -> which will navigate you to the courses page.Another button is the sign up button, which you can use if you're new to the platform.
+- One of them is Buy courses -> which will navigate you to the courses page.Another button is the sign up button, which you can use if you're new to the platform.
+- At the home component I have dynamically shown information about the instructors

 - On the courses page you'll find several courses card at the left and course outline at the right nav.
 - By clicking those you can go to the course details page .